antvrobin/PhoenixGPT/README.md

 # PhoenixGPT
-A Python &amp; ChatGPT prompt combo that allows you to easily make objection.lol cases.
+A Python &amp; ChatGPT prompt combo that allows you to easily make objection.lol scenes.

 # Example of a Finished Case:
 Video (Click It)